fogol/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/500_Series/501_PH_ProgrammaticCfg/ReadMe.txt

   - channelNamePreferred Specifies a channel name in the Channel or ChannelSet element (optional).

-Example command to run the example from the command line from Java folder:
-On Unix:
-./gradlew runConsumer501 -PcommandLineArgs='-enablePH <true/false> -detectionTimeSchedule <cron_expression> -detectionTimeInterval <detectionTimeInterval> -channelNamePreferred <channelNamePreferred>'

-On Windows:
++ Example command line:
-gradlew.bat runConsumer501 -PcommandLineArgs='-enablePH <true/false> -detectionTimeSchedule <cron_expression> -detectionTimeInterval <detectionTimeInterval> -channelNamePreferred <channelNamePreferred>'
+  Cons501 -enablePH -detectionTimeSchedule <cron_expression> -detectionTimeInterval <detectionTimeInterval> -channelNamePreferred <channelNamePreferred>

 + Implements OmmConsumerClient class in AppClient
   - overrides desired methods
   - provides own methods as needed
 + Instantiates AppClient object that receives and processes item messages
 + Instantiates a Map (configMap object) and populates it with configuration info
-  - sets the default consumer name to "Consumer_A".
+  - sets consumer name to "Consumer_9".
 It contains channel set with two channels
 + Instantiates and modifies OmmConsumerConfig object
   - sets Omm Consumer configuration with data from the programmatic configuration